When Did The Twentieth Century Start

 Conclusion

-Ultimately, understanding this debate allows us to appreciate the multifaceted nature of history and the different ways we can interpret and understand the world around us.
+In the long run, understanding this debate allows us to appreciate the multifaceted nature of history and the different ways we can interpret and understand the world around us.
 Whether you align with the 1900 or 1901 perspective, exploring this question provides a fascinating glimpse into how we grapple with the concept of time itself.
 Now that you're equipped with this knowledge, share your thoughts!
 When do you think the twentieth century began, and why?
 Leave a comment below and let's discuss!